 According to a.o.
 Stiebels & Wunderlich (1994:962, n9) and Geilfuß-Wolfgang (1998:581), ge- prefixation in German (and in Yiddish too, it would seem) requires the immediately following syllable to have a (main) stress, something which is incompatible with Yiddish and German (and Dutch) verbs in -ir(n)/-ier(en), where -ir-/-ier- receives the main stress.
-I therefore conclude that the exception in (72) is independent from the correspondence between the occurrence of ge- in the participle and the leaving behind of the particle in V2-contexts4 5.
+I therefore conclude that the exception in (46) is independent from the correspondence between the occurrence of ge- in the participle, and the leaving behind of the particle under V23 4.

-INFINITIVES with tsu present a parallel case to the past participles with ge-, but without the above-mentioned exception concerning -irn-verbs.
+Infinitives with tsu present a parallel case to the past participles with ge-, but without the above-mentioned exception concerning -irn-verbs.
 In some cases the infinitives may appear with the infinitival marker tsu 'to':

+'''

-''' (73) Yi. a.
+(47) Yi. a.
 Er hoft ibertsulebn

-He hopes over-to-live (He hopes to survive) (from Zaretski 1926:120)
+He hopes over-to-live (He hopes to survive)

 b.
 Ikh pruv tsu farshteyn

-I try to understand (from Weinreich 1971:328) '''
+I try to understand (from Weinreich 1971:328)

+'''

-4In so far as some variant of Yiddish may have ge- with -irn-verbs, something which does occur, we would also expect it in particle verbs.
+3In so far as some variant of Yiddish may have ge- with -irn-verbs, something which does occur, we would also expect it in particle verbs.
 According to Lockwood (1995:78) and Weissberg (1988:145), in colloquial Yiddish we thus find not only ge- on -irn-verbs which are not particle verbs, gerasirt 'shaved', geshpatsirt 'strolled', but also ge- on particle -irn-verbs, e.g. durkhgekontrolirt 'checked through'.

-5(72) has an almost exact German parallel in ausprobieren 'try out', which also leaves aus behind during V2 but nevertheless has the past participle ausprobiert, and not ausgeprobiert or geausprobiert.
-The following German verbs belong to the same class as Yiddish oppolirn and German ausprobieren: ausagieren, ausbalancieren, ausbalan
+4(46) has an almost exact German parallel in ausprobieren 'try out', which also leaves aus behind during V2 but nevertheless has the past participle ausprobiert, and not ausgeprobiert or geausprobiert.
+The following German verbs belong to the same class as Yiddish oppolirn and German ausprobieren: ausagieren, ausbalancieren, ausbetonieren, ausdifferenzieren, ausdiskutieren, ausformulieren, ausklarieren, auskristallisieren, auskurieren, ausmanövrieren, ausquartieren, ausradieren, ausrangieren, aussondieren, aussortieren, austrainieren, ...